Quick-Start Guide for Innovators

 How You’ll Receive Opportunities

-Halo sends personalized opportunity notifications based on the expertise areas you selected during onboarding.
-You can update these at any time and also switch to the “Opportunity Digest” in your notification settings to receive occasional summaries rather than real-time alerts.
+Halo shares partnering requests based on the expertise areas you selected during onboarding.
+You can update these at any time in your account settings.

 How to Stand Out to Companies